Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Topic 1.5.
 Ecosystem level (6 hours)

 The environment is a source of substances, energy and information.
 Ecology as a science.
 The influence of environmental factors on organisms.
-Adaptation of organisms to various environmental factors.
+Adaptations of organisms to various environmental factors.

-Ecosystem organization of wildlife.
+Ecosystem organization of living nature.
 Ecosystems.
 The role of producers, consumers and destroyers of organic substances in ecosystems and the cycle of substances in nature.
-Nutritional links in the ecosystem.
+Food connections in the ecosystem.
 Features of agroecosystems.

 Driving forces and results of evolution.